Georgemak96/DataPopEu_Project/README.md

 # DataPopEu_Project
-R code for the implementation of the project's statistical analyses
+R code for the implementation of the project's statistical analyses and visualizations